mawds/calibre-docker/README.md

 # Dockerised Calibre for Raspberry Pi

+**This is no longer needed - Linuxserver's calibre image has an arm64 build and so can be used instead: https://docs.linuxserver.io/images/docker-calibre/**

 This Dockerfile builds [Calibre](https://calibre-ebook.com/) within a Docker container on the Raspberry Pi

 Install Docker on the Pi with: